isabella232/depot3/README.md

 ## EXAMPLES

-Check out some [basic vocabulary](https://github.com/PixarAnimationStudios/depot3/wiki/Welcome#basic-vocabulary) for words like 'sync', 'live', 'edition' and so on.
+Check out some [basic vocabulary](http://pixaranimationstudios.github.io/depot3/index.html#basic-vocabulary) for learning how d3 uses words like 'sync', 'live', 'edition' and so on.

 ### d3